 - 26% Protein, 14% Fat, 3.5% Fiber.

-This all-natural recipe is formulated to support the nutritional needs of canines throughout all stages of life.
+Whole Earth’s all-natural recipe is formulated to support the nutritional needs of canines throughout all stages of life.
 Its sources of animal protein include pork, beef, and lamb.
 It also contains dried blueberries, sage, rosemary, and thyme.

-This dog food formula by Whole Earth Farms is Grain-Free.
+This dog food formula by Whole Earth Farms is grain-free.
 It also doesn’t have artificial flavors and colors.
 And, if you check the label, you won’t find any reference to additives or preservatives.
 It’s an excellent option if you can afford the premium price point.

 We love that Whole Earth Farms Grain-Free, Natural Dry Formula is perfect for puppies since the kibbles are small and flat.
 In addition to being high in animal proteins, this dog food contains all-natural ingredients that are easy on the stomach.
 Many canine parents recommend it for adult canines with digestive problems.

-Nutro Limited Ingredient Lamb Recipe
+Nutro Limited Ingredient Lamb Recipe Review

 - Made with only 10 ingredients.